pulgon-project/nequip-flux-calculator/README.md

 # nequip-flux-calculator
-Provides scripts to compute the heat flux for nequip or allegro models.
+Provides scripts to compute the heat flux for NequIP (only for 1 message passing layers) or allegro models.

 It was developed for older versions of NequIP/Allegro and will break for newer versions.
 It works specifically for `mir-allegro==0.2.0` and `nequip==0.5.6`.
 It also needs the `mace-unfolded` package for some functions of the MD part.
 MACE does not need to be installed for this.
+It should be possible to combine this with the unfolding procedure used in `mace-unfolded` to allow the computation with NequIP for `M>1` with a reasonable amount of effort with the implementation of a new custom module.

 ## Installation